9 am to 4:30 pm Mon - Fri

 Vancouver WA 98660

-The Clark County Treasurer's Office Real Property Auction occurred on February 7-8, 2017, with a re-offer sale of unsold properties held on February 16, 2017.
+The Clark County Treasurer's Office Real Property Auction occurred on Feb.
+6-7, 2018.

 Taxes on real property that are three (3) or more years’ delinquent are subject to foreclosure.
 To redeem the property after foreclosure proceedings begin, all years’ taxes, interest, penalties, recording, and foreclosure costs must be paid (RCW 84.64).

 - Clark County does not issue Tax Lien Certificates, as Washington State is not a Tax Lien state.

 - The foreclosure sales are usually held each year during the first week in February.